 How are we going to achieve all this?
 What can People Operations do here?
-We can approach employees as the whole humans we hired, come out from behind traditional HR performance management processes and coach them and their managers how not to be afraid to have these honest conversations.
+We can create a human resource planning process to approach employees as the whole humans we hired, come out from behind traditional HR performance management processes and coach them and their managers how not to be afraid to have these honest conversations.

 To support our people in exploring all their options, all their possible career paths – even when those paths lead outside the organization.
 The latter might sound disingenuous but it’s anything but.
 It’s simply a fact of life that people leave, so would you prefer that when they left they did so with great memories of the culture of your company, how they were encouraged to develop and be true to themselves in every way, to value how they themselves had been valued?
 Or would you prefer they left feeling the opposite?

 How does the first approach, the Poppulo approach, increase our competitive advantage?
 It promotes an environment where employees are always stretching, always learning, always sharing, living the values that they themselves have articulated as the company’s values.

 Finally, the icing on the cake of how to leverage all this capability that we have hired, coached and supported in stretching is to derive strategy from employees rather than imposing it on them.

 Everybody has insights from their own perspective, from their own view of the organization.
 There are many simple ways of doing this but I’m a fan of focus group- type activities.
 Face-to-face conversations bring insight, and the opportunity to explore, that surveys and suggestion-boxes won’t.